RomanDono89/paleofetch-plus/README.md

 Dependencies
 ------------

-Paleofetch requires `libX11` and `libpci`.
+Paleofetch-plus requires `libX11` and `libpci`.
 If you're running Xorg you should already have the former.
 On Arch Linux, you should have `libpci` already installed if you have `pciutils` installed.
 On other linux distrobutions, you may need to install libpci seperatley if its not already present.